 Replication Studies and The Miami Project: A Firsthand Report From the Trenches by Dr. Vance Lemmon

 This is not unique to SCI in replication studies.
 Similar lack of reproducibility in other fields has led the National Institutes of Health (NIH) and international organizations to make specific recommendations about strategies to improve the rigor of biomedical research.
-Chief among these are improved reporting of methods, ensuring that investigators are blinded to treatments, and that there are enough samples that the results are statistically meaningful (PMID: 20613859, PMID: 23060188).
+Chief among these are improved reporting of methods, ensuring that investigators are blinded to treatments, and that there are enough samples that the results are statistically meaningful.

 Because The Miami Project has been so successful at conducting a variety of U.S. FDA approved clinical trials, SCI researchers from around the world often reach out to us for advice about pre-clinical experiments and clinical trial design.
-Even me, a cell and molecular neuroscientist, gets emails and phone calls from people asking for advice.
-While it is true I am co-inventor on some patents about potential SCI therapeutics, our lab’s work is at the beginning of the drug discovery pipeline, with little involvement in the translational efforts involving clinical trials.
+One such inquiry led The Miami Project team to China multiple times over the past two years to collaborate and consult on a potential clinical trial.

 In early February of 2017, I flew to Beijing for a kick-off meeting, along with Anil Lalwani, a biomedical engineer who had worked at the MP and been heavily involved in the Investigational New Drug (IND) and Investigational Device Exemption (IDE) submissions to the FDA for the Schwann cell clinical trial and medical device studies for pain.
 At this meeting we saw the rat data as well as unpublished data from studies in monkeys, showing that the biomaterial/growth factor combination had dramatic effects on walking.
 I and other scientists at the conference, mindful of the poor replication track record of previous “breakthroughs”, strongly recommended that an independent replication study be done prior to moving forward with clinical development of this novel combination approach.
 Professor Li and his colleagues agreed, in principle, to do this.
 We then went to Shanghai to visit Tongji Hospital, where they were considering doing the clinical trail.
 This giant hospital (over 4000 beds) had a large unit set up for conducting early stage clinical research and clinical trials that complied with the Chinese FDA regulations.
 It also had a very busy spine surgery department that received sufficient numbers of SCI patients to conduct a meaningful phase one safety trial in a relatively short amount of time, especially compared to U.S. hospitals.